Tseng Lan Shue: Environment

 A small river runs through the village.
-In 2007, a large snake, python reticulatus, was discovered in the river.
+In 2007, a 3-meter snake, Burmese python, killed a goat in front of villagers.
 Since this type of snake is considered endangered in Hong Kong, it was put in a wildlife conservation.
+In 2026, 3-meter python, believed to have swallowed a goat, was found near a farm in Tseng Lan Shue village.

 Nearby hamlets

 The nearby hamlets of Au Tau (凹頭) and Pak Shek Wo (白石窩) have been described as subsidiary villages of Tseng Lan Shue.